boatbomber/JestLuaTestServer/README.md

 # JestLuaTestServer

 A high-performance test runner for Jest Lua tests in Roblox Studio.
-Unlike traditional approaches like `run-in-roblox` that require Studio to open and close for each test run, JestLuaTestServer maintains a persistent Studio session that executes tests on-demand via HTTP, dramatically improving test execution speed in situation with repeated runs.
+Unlike traditional approaches like `run-in-roblox` that require Studio to open and close for each test run, JestLuaTestServer maintains a persistent Studio session that executes tests on-demand via HTTP, dramatically improving test execution speed in situations with repeated runs.

 ## Overview